 - SI (1 hour, your professor will tell you if SI is available for your course)

 Students may also earn study time and Eagle Rewards points by attending drop-in tutoring virtual sessions, Skill Workshops, Virtual Study Groups, Supplemental Instruction sessions, tutoring in the Math Lab (face-to-face or virtual), or by visiting the University Writing Center.

 Structured Study guidelines for the second semester are individualized to the student's fall performance.
 These requirements will be communicated to students following the publication of official semester grades by the registrar's office, just before the beginning of the winter term.

 In the winter semester, we offer workshops in deep learning strategies to help students continue their habits and reinforce skills.
 We also offer workshops on finding and applying for scholarships for the coming academic year(s).

-All in all, these guidelines help students learn to become self-regulated learners and hold themselves accountable for their own academic performance.
+All in all, these guidelines for services help students learn to become self-regulated learners and hold themselves accountable for their own academic performance.
 These are the behaviors that create successful students, and establishing these habits early is key to student persistence and progress to graduation.